Categories

 Steeped persimmon leaf tisane

 The more I drink this tisane at home, the more I love it.
-The visual of the leaves, the color of the steeped tea, and even the depth of flavor reminds me very favorably of oolong teas.
+The twisted leaves, the color of the steeped tea, and even the depth of flavor reminds me very favorably of oolong teas.
 These factors definitely add to the pleasure of steeping and sipping it.

 Magnolia Blossom Tisane